dragonfax/rnote/doc/interface.md

 ```

-TODO
+Old Documentation
 ====

-This is what is unimplemented.
+Here is the original interface spec.
+Most of this is, as yet, unimplemented.

 As it is finished, feature tests are created for it.

+**TODO:** What does work needs to be merged into the description and examples. above.

 describe "create note"